Travelling Museum of Music

-In a first of its kind, the Groove Gully travelling museum of music brings together musical instruments from all over the world and actually allows children to pick them up, play them under the guidance of musicians and learn about the music that the instruments make.
+Curated by us to inspire children, the Groove Gully travelling museum of music brings together musical instruments from all over the world and actually allows children to pick them up and play them under the guidance of musicians.
 Children learn about the cultural significance of the instruments, the materials and workmanship behind it.

-Students were given blocks of wood and experienced how the Chenda is traditionally taught to beginners.
+Students were then given blocks of wood to play on and experience how the Chenda is traditionally taught to beginners.

-The music museum will travel to a lot of schools over India in the coming months and if you'd like us to bring it to your school please do contact us.
+The museum will continue to travel to schools all over India in the coming months and if you'd like us to bring it to your school or pre-school, feel free to contact us.